 Clothing and accessories are significant contributors to clutter.
 People hoard clothing they no longer wear for various reasons.
 A report by WRAP says that consumers in the UK have about £30 billion worth of clothes they have not worn for the past year5.
-By learning how to minimize your wardrobe, you can manage your space better, and rid yourself of the mental and physical clutter that comes with having too much stuff.
+By learning how to minimize your wardrobe, you can manage your space better and rid yourself of the mental and physical clutter that comes with having too much stuff.

 Unfortunately, the most likely destination for such clothing is the dumpster.
 Lord Taylor, who served as a Minister for Environment in Defra, UK, says that the estimated 430,000 tonnes of clothing that end up in the landfill each year could have been commercially valuable.

-The global consumer fashion expenditure amounts to a combined GDP of the 126 most impoverished countries in the world.
+The global consumer fashion expenditure amounts to a combined GDP of the 126 most impoverished countries globally.
 The total amount is larger than the Italian economy.
 Retailers sold over 107 billion clothing items and 14.5 billion pairs of shoes in 2016 alone.

-Trying to keep unused clothes clean requires as much effort as maintaining the clothes we wear regularly.
+Keeping unused clothes clean requires as much effort as maintaining the clothes we wear regularly.
 When someone in the UK uses a washing machine to dry clothes, they contribute to about 10% of total carbon emissions from vehicles in the UK6.

 The strain of dealing with clutter is both emotionally and physically tasking.
 A survey carried out by the Association of Professional Organizers shows that 54% of Americans find surrounding clutter overwhelming.

 The survey also reveals that 78% of them find decluttering daunting.
 Another study discovered that many mothers who work as primary home keepers suffer from elevated stress hormone levels from managing the family's clutter.
-It would be much better to avoid the traps of accumulation than trying to control the clutter.
+It would be much better to avoid the traps of accumulation than to try to control the clutter.
 Choosing to let go by decluttering and minimizing your closet can help you save more time and money.

-Whether you buy items cheaply, an individual may find it hard to part with it when they consider the price.
+Whether you buy items cheaply, an individual may find it hard to part with them when considering the price.
 They can also slip into closet clutter when they buy trending items just to fit in, regardless of whether they like it or not.

 Other times, consumers can hold on to clothing and accessories because of technical damages.
 They may have bought the items in excellent condition, only to discover faults before or after the first use.
-These faults seem to be unfixable, at least by anyone except the manufacturer, whom they don't have access.
+These faults seem unfixable, at least by anyone except the manufacturer, to whom they don't have access.

 Another reason clothing may clutter the wardrobe includes a change in an individual's body size.